derektypist/js-calculator/README.md

 ## UX

 The calculator has plus, minus, multiply, divide and percent buttons.
 It also has a change of sign from plus to minus and vice versa.
+There is a setting button (S) to change the background color of the display.

+There are settings for background colors in the display.

+Display Background Colors - seagreen, blue, purple, orangered, olive, brown and deeppink.

 ### User Stories